ballerina-attic/message-tracing-with-stream-processor/README.md

     }
     // Delete Students resource for deleteing a student using id. deleteStudent(endpoint httpConnection, http:Request request, int stuId) {
-        requestCounts++;
+        requestCounts += 1;
         http:Response response;
         json status = {};

-        // Calling deleteData function with id as parameter and get a return json object. var returnValue = deleteData(stuId);
+        // Calling deleteData function with id as parameter and get a return JSON object. var returnValue = deleteData(stuId);

-        // Pass the obtained json object to the request. response.setJsonPayload(ret);
+        // Pass the obtained JSON object to the request. response.setJsonPayload(returnValue);
         _ = httpConnection->respond(response) but { error e => log:printError("Error sending response", err = e) };
         // The below function adds tags that are to be passed as metrics in the traces.
 These tags are added to the default ootb system span.
         _ = observe:addTagToSpan("tot_requests", <string>requestCounts);